As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - GEARWRENCH 2-Piece Pry Bar Set

 The GEARWRENCH 2-Piece Pry Bar Set (Amazon link) has a head that does 180° with 14 locking positions.
 This allows you to lift up the minerals in any position that hands you the best leverage possible.
-You can even move this pry bar into tight places to gain better access.
+You can move this pry bar into tight places to gain better access.

 - K Tool International 4-Piece Pry Bar Set